 My favorite Lent song is "Wake Up, Jesus" by The Porter's Gate.
 The song is a desperate cry for help from Jesus.
-It is a simple song that yearns for a response: "Jesus, when you gonna wake up? / How can you sleep when we're in need?"
+It is a simple song that yearns for a response: "Jesus, when you gonna wake up? / When you gonna wake up? / When you gonna wake up? / How can you sleep when we're in need?"